 Can we bring our child?

-The PurePods have been designed as a couples retreat and haven’t been “child-proofed”, so there are some potential hazards to take into account for children, such as no railing on the deck and small ponds, streams or rivers nearby.
+The PurePods have been designed as a couples retreat with a super comfy and luxurious queen bed and haven’t been “child-proofed”, so there are some potential hazards to take into account for children, such as no railing on the deck and small ponds, streams or rivers nearby.

-There is also no extra space for any additional beds to be erected, so if you were to bring your child they would need to share the bed with you.
+There is also no extra space for any additional beds to be erected, so the maximum occupancy is 2 adults.

 Can I bring my dog?